marvinkreis/rofi-file-browser-extended/README.md

 # Features

-* Icons depending on file type
+* Resume from last opened directory
 * Enter any absolute path to directly switch to it
 * Open files with custom commands (`open custom`)
 * Open multiple files without closing rofi (`open multi`)